Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: repulsive mixture model (MRMM)

-We will set $\pw\w = \dGamma{\w\; \aw, 1}$, while $\ps\s$ will be a problem-specific prior over component parameters.
-Unlike the \matern process, we model $\F$ as a Poisson process conditioned to have at least one event.
-Given $F$, we will produce a \matern realization $\G=\cbr{(\s_1,\w_1,\t_1),\dotsc,(\s_{|G|},\w_{|G|},\t_{|G|})}$ by applying $\maternThin{F,\thin}$ for some kernel $\Kernel$ on $\Theta$ with parameter $\thin$.
-Each element $(\s,\w,\t) \in G$ will form a component of a mixture model, with $\s$ and $\w$ representing the parameter and unnormalized weight of that component; see also \cref{fig:model} in the appendix.
+We set $\pw\w = \dGamma{\w\; \aw, 1}$, with $\ps\s$ a problem-specific prior over component parameters.
+Given $F$, we produce a \matern realization $\G=\cbr{(\s_1,\w_1,\t_1),\dotsc,(\s_{|G|},\w_{|G|},\t_{|G|})}$ by applying $\maternThin{F,\thin}$ for some kernel $\Kernel$ on $\Theta$ with parameter $\thin$.
+Each element $(\s,\w,\t) \in G$ will form a component of a mixture model, with $\s$ and $\w$ representing the parameter and unnormalized weight of that component.
 Our model thus serves as a prior over both the number of components in a mixture model, as well as the component weights and locations.
-Since events in $F$ can only be thinned by surviving events, our modified \matern prior on $F$ ensures the mixture model has at least one component.
+Since $F$ is defined to have at least 1 event, and since events in $F$ can only be thinned by surviving events, the resulting mixture model will have at least one component.